 Sub-band operation

 The main use case of the Rel-18 repeater is to provide coverage extension to serve UEs at FR2 frequencies where coverage gaps are assumed common.
 A common configuration in FR2 is that a larger frequency band is divided into multiple, smaller carriers.
 For example, an 800 MHz band is divided into eight 100 MHz carriers.
-One reason for this is that more beams are simultaneously available, and it would allow multiple UEs to be simultaneously served at different locations using different access link beams in the repeater, see one example in .
+One reason for this is that more beams are simultaneously available, and it would allow multiple UEs to be simultaneously served at different locations using different access link beams in the repeater, see one example in Figure 4.
 For this reason, we think that sub-band operation is a valuable feature to support in a repeater.
 By supporting multiple sub-bands, the repeater node will be able to forward multiple cells of the gNB, where each sub-band can be used to forward one gNB cell.
 Which gNB cells to be forwarded by the repeater node is determined by the controlling gNB based on the reported frequency domain information from the repeater node.
 Accordingly, the access link beam indication (including semi-static and dynamic beam indications) can be provided per sub-band, including the associated SCS indicating the time unit for starting time, duration, and periodicity of beam indication.